 If you only need an simple field in order to modify the filename, you can also try Phoenix Media Rename.
 It’s simpler, and just does that.
 Yes, we are friends!

 - Activate the plugin through the ‚Plugins‘ menu.

 - Try it with one file first! 🙂

-Media File Renamer: Rename Files (Manual or Auto) je otevřený software.
+Media File Renamer: Rename Files (Manual, Auto & AI) je otevřený software.
 Následující lidé přispěli k vývoji tohoto pluginu.Spolupracovníci

-Plugin „Media File Renamer: Rename Files (Manual or Auto)“ byl přeložen do 12 jazyků.
+Plugin „Media File Renamer: Rename Files (Manual, Auto & AI)“ byl přeložen do 12 jazyků.
 Děkujeme všem překladatelům za jejich pomoc.

 Zajímá vás vývoj?

 Prohledejte kód, podívejte se do SVN repozitáře, nebo se přihlaste k odběru protokolu vývoje pomocí RSS.

 - Update: Trying to improve the UI based on your feedback.
 It might not please everyone, but I am trying to make it better.
 Please let me know if you have any idea.